 Israel is occupying and colonising Palestinian land, discriminating against Palestinian citizens of Israel and denying Palestinian refugees the right to return to their homes.
 Inspired by the South African anti-apartheid movement, the BDS call urges action to pressure Israel to comply with international law.

 BDS is now a vibrant global movement made up of unions, academic associations, churches and grassroots movements across the world.
-Thirteen years since its launch, BDS is having a major impact and is effectively challenging international support for Israeli apartheid and settler-colonialism.
+Since its launch in 2005, BDS is having a major impact and is effectively challenging international support for Israeli apartheid and settler-colonialism.

 For nearly seventy years, Israel has denied Palestinians their fundamental rights and has refused to comply with international law.